 The Latest: Pair of Dolphins only NFL players seen kneeling

-The Latest on the NFL’s first Sunday of the regular season (all times eastern):
+The Latest on the NFL’s first Sunday of the regular season (all times EDT):

 - AFC